Panda2340/MMDWD/README.md

 Thank you for choosing M&M's Dark Web Directory (MMDWD for short)

-v1.0.2 Update is out!
+v1.0.3 coming out later today!
-This update will include:
+This will include:
-- 2 new sections
+-2 new sections
-- minor bug fixes
-- onion link of the week
-- Old v2 links we added are being taken down (accident we made, only v3 links will now be shown).
+-go back to homepage button
+-new font on pages

 New updates twice per week! (or more depending on if we decide to)